 After purchasing a meal plan the student's identification card is used to gain entry into the RFOC (located in the Marshall Student Center).
-The Cane's Den (located in the Student Success Center), Java City (located in the Marshall Student Center) and the C-Store (located in the Marshall Student Center) accepts cash, checks, credit cards, and Declining Balance dollars.
-The Canes Den features a Wokery, Grill Works, Grab-N-Go as well as gourmet Pura Vida coffee.
+The Cane's Den (located in the Student Success Center), Java City (located in the Marshall Student Center) and the C-Store (located in the Marshall Student Center) accepts cash, checks, credit cards, flex dollars and dining dollars.
+The Canes Den features a Wokery, Grill Works, Grab-N-Go and various snacks.

 Commuting students are also invited to use the University Dining Services.
-Options include purchasing any of the available semester meal plans, flex plans or applying dollars to a declining balance card (through the Office of Student Life).
+Options include purchasing any of the available semester meal plans, block plans or applying dining dollars to the CanesCard (through the Division of Student Life).
 Purchases can also be made with cash, check, or credit card at any of the locations.

 Special diet needs can be provided but must be discussed with the Food Service Director one on one.
-Students can do this by calling the Food Service Director, at (229) 924-2732 or stopping by the offices located within the RFOC.
+Students can do this by calling the Food Service Director, Shane Collins, at (229) 924-2732 or stopping by the offices located within the RFOC.